 Cycle of Revenge: Mirri Maz Duur bides her time to get her revenge for her rape at the hands of the Dothraki, and eventually does so by killing Daenerys's unborn child in the womb.
 This is especially unjust, because Dany had rescued her from her rapists and the child was innocent.
 Dany doesn't take it well, and gets her own revenge by burning Mirri Maz Duur alive as a sacrifice to hatch her dragons.

-Eddard Stark's first appearance has him beheading a man for deserting the Night Watch.
+Eddard Stark's first appearance has him beheading a man for deserting the Night's Watch.
 Ned himself is later beheaded as a traitor to the realm, right after having made a false confession in front of the whole city (with his own sword, no less).
+Taken even further with the fact that Ned Stark refused to harm Joffrey, even though he is trying to depose him, while Joffrey had no qualms about killing him.

-It seemed like Daenerys was finally gonna get a one way ticket back to Westeros and the Iron Throne but Drogo dies and his khalasar dissolves.
+Just when it seems like Daenerys will finally get a one way ticket back to Westeros and the Iron Throne, poor care for a minor wound results in Drogo's death and the dissolution of his khalasar.

 Ned Stark is betrayed and arrested to prevent his naming Stannis as the rightful heir and plunging the realm into another war.
 He then is forced to make a false confession in exchange for his and his daughter's lives.
 He is unexpectedly executed.